sydneysegal/final/README.md

 ### #2: What percentage of California kindergartners were fully vaccinated in MMR, DTP, and Polio in the 2000-2001 versus 2015-2016 school year?
 How did this number change over time?
 1. Use the [StudentData](/StudentData3.xlsx) dataset
-2. Create a pivot table from the *entire* data set
+2. Create a pivot table from the *entire* data set to summarize how many students received each vaccine in 2000 vs. 2015
     1. Add "year" to the "Rows" section of the pivot table settings, organized in "ascending order"
     2. Add "n," "nMMR," "nDTP," and "nPolio" to the "Values" section of the pivot table settings, making sure that they are being summarized by "SUM"
     3. Add "year" to the "Filters" section of the pivot table settings and select just 2000 and 2015
-3. Copy just the numbers (including years) from the pivot table into a new sheet (copying the column headers will replicate the entire pivot table)
+3. Copy just the numbers (including years) from the pivot table into a new sheet (copying the column headers will replicate the entire pivot table) to do more non-pivot table analysis
     1. Write the titles from the pivot table in row 1 of the new sheet ("Year," "n," "nMMR," "nDTP," "nPolio")
 4. Although it may not be the same students that are getting each vaccination, it is likely that they are required to have certain vaccinations to be in school and that there is a crossover.
 For the purpose of this question, I am assuming that the lowest sum in each row is *approximately* how many kindergartners are fully vaccinated against MMR, DTP, *and* Polio.
     1. Add a new column for "Percent Full" (percent of kindergartners who are fully vaccinated)